 But the great thing about a keto diet is that you’ll be able to consume more calories than your average diet and still lose weight.

-To find out the right amount of calories you can consume, you need to consider your overall health, current weight, your target, height, sex, age, and level of activity.
+To find out the right amount of calories you can consume, you need to consider your overall health, current weight, target weight, height, sex, age, and level of activity.

 Yes, it sounds complicated, but the good news is we have a calorie calculator here that you can refer to; there are even some specifically aimed at those following a keto diet.